Tony Spiro

 Contentful is the original enterprise headless CMS and still one of the most widely deployed platforms globally.
 It has a mature ecosystem, strong localization support, and deep integrations with enterprise tooling.

 The tradeoff is cost and complexity.
-Contentful's pricing is notoriously high at scale, and the platform can feel heavy for teams that just need to ship content fast.
+Contentful's pricing is high at scale, and the platform can feel heavy for teams that just need to ship content fast.
 Many teams find themselves paying for features they don't use.

 Strengths: